Community Raises $80,000 to Post Bond for Man Detained by ICE at Richmond Jail

-"The immigration judge that presided over Hugo's bond hearing retaliated against the immense display of community support by setting an exorbitantly high bond," said Rebecca Martin, the national visitation coordinator and an independent monitor for Freedom for Immigrants, an organization working to abolish ICE detention.
+"The immigration judge that presided over Hugo's bond hearing retaliated against the immense display of community support by setting an exorbitantly high bond," said Rebecca Merton, the national visitation coordinator and an independent monitor for Freedom for Immigrants, an organization working to abolish ICE detention.
 "The highest I've ever seen."

-Martin said the average bail in an immigration case like Aguilar's is $10,000.
+Merton said the average bail in an immigration case like Aguilar's is $10,000.